Sebastián Viera: International career

 Viera made his debut for Uruguay on 18 July 2004 in a Copa América quarter-final match against Paraguay, having been called as a late replacement for injured starter Fabián Carini.
 He also featured in the penalty shootout loss to eventual winners Brazil.

 In five years, Viera earned 15 caps.

 Coaching career

-Viera started working as a coach in the country where he had retired, being appointed at Primera B team Real Cartagena 20 August 2024.
+Viera started working as a coach in the country where he had retired, being appointed at Primera B team Real Cartagena on 20 August 2024.
 Under his tenure, they reached the semi-finals of the tournament, missing out on a chance to play a promotion play-off by placing third in the season's aggregate table; he left by mutual agreement on 21 April 2025, following a 3–2 loss at home to Jaguares de Córdoba.

+On 1 September 2026, Viera signed as head coach of his former club Junior.

 Personal life

 Viera's father, also named Mario, was also a professional footballer and a goalkeeper.